 The Great Lakes Retreat is a non-profit, non-denominational group of individuals who gather once a year at Olivet College in Olivet, Michigan, to explore and study the many different aspects of spirituality.

 It is a full week of fun and exploration starting on Sunday afternoon thru Friday morning.
 Lectures are held everyday - both morning and night.
 Progressive in-depth Workshops are held both morning and afternoon giving you the opportunity to study two different subjects.
 Or during the same time period you have the option of attending Single Sessions, which offer a sampling of different subjects.

 Nights are fun-filled, too, with Message Circles, Psychic Sampler, Variety Show, Live Auction, Healing Service, Drumming Circle, and gathering & sharing in the Zodiac Zone (hospitality room).

 Other offerings include The Enlightenment Emporium (Gift Center/Book Store), Healing Center, Private Consultations with our counselors, Singing, and Swimming.

-Check out our retreat brochure for this years theme: The Wisdom of Manifesting Light on Earth and learn more about our presenters, workshops and 2018 events.
+Check out our retreat brochure for this years theme: Questing for The Divine Heart Within and learn more about our presenters, workshops and 2019 events.